LEARNAcademy/Instructor-Handbook/README.md

 - What are some big takeaways from this week?
 - What was hard this week?

-These formats are helpful for initiating conversation with and amongst the Students.

-Inside each classes LEARNers Drive you can find a document that will track the Weekly Check-in question and Weekly Retrospective.
-These documents should be updated each time Weekly goals are set and each time a Weekly retrospective takes place.
-This document is available to the students so that they can review their goals and takeaways from the week at any time.

 ### One-on-Ones
 One-on-ones are an opportunity for the instructors to meet with the students individually to check-in.
 One-on-ones with the instruction team typically take place the week before the cohort begins, and during weeks 3, 9, and 12.